The “I Can’t Deal With Dinner” List: 30 Cheap Crockpot Dinners Busy Families Actually Make

 In order to come up with creative recipe ideas, ingredient pairings, and cooking tips, we create some of our content with the assistance of customized AI tools alongside our own kitchen testing and editorial review.
 All images are human photographed.
 As an Amazon Associate we earn from qualifying purchases.

-There are a few guidelines I have learned from doing these over and over.
-The slow cooker is not going to add its own browned flavor.
-If the recipe says to brown your meat or aromatics first, you need to do that in a skillet before adding it to the slow cooker.
-Put salt at the end, not the beginning.
-When you do long cooks, there are some concentration methods that can surprise you.
-And do your best to not look.
-Each time you lift the lid, you add 15 to 20 minutes to the cooking time.
-Here are 30 dinners I alternate between.
-Each one has a why-pick-this-tonight hook, so you can scan why this dish was chosen, time and look through doneness cues so you don’t have to guess , and a swap if your pantry doesn’t match mine.
+Here are a few tips I have gathered from repeatedly doing these guides.
+Remember that your slow cooker is not going to add in a browned flavor.
+If it calls for browning the meat and/or aromatics, you will need to do that in a separate skillet before transferring to the slow cooker.
+Put the salt in at the end, not the beginning.
+When doing long cooks, there are various concentration methods that may surprise you.
+Additionally, try not to look.
+Every time you lift the lid, you add an additional 15 to 20 minutes to your cook time.
+I’m listing 30 dinners that I alternate between.
+Each has a why-pick-this-tonight hook, so you can scan why this dish was chosen, time and look through doneness cues so you don’t have to guess, and a swap if your pantry differs from mine.

 1) Salsa Verde Chicken

-Why choose this tonight: The chicken becomes shreddy enough to top anything, and one jar of salsa verde serves as both a marinade and a sauce.
-Whenever I want tacos, bowls, or plain chicken on greens with no effort involved, this is my go-to.
+Why Salsa Verde Chicken deserves to be on here: The chicken is tender enough to be shredded and used as a topping, and one jar of salsa verde works a double duty as a marinade and sauce.
+For tacos, bowls, or just plain chicken on greens where no effort is involved, this is the one I reach for.

-For this, I layer 1.5 to 2 pounds of boneless skinless chicken thighs into the slow cooker.
-I pour one 16 ounce jar of salsa verde on top, add a teaspoon of cumin and a little bit of salt.
-Cook on LOW for 5-6 hours or HIGH for 3-4.
-The chicken is done when it easily comes apart with a fork, if you have to saw at it, then it needs another 30 minutes.
-Shred directly into the pot so it’s able to absorb all the sauce.
+To prepare this, I start by placing 1.5 to 2 pounds of boneless, skinless chicken thighs into the slow cooker.
+I then dump one 16 ounce jar of salsa verde on top along with a teaspoon of cumin and a pinch of salt.
+From there I cook it on LOW for 5-6 hours or on HIGH for 3-4 hours.
+The chicken is done when it can easily be shredded with a fork.
+If you’re having to saw at it, it needs another 30 minutes.
+Shred chicken directly in the pot to soak up all the sauce.

-Swap: For the smokier, slightly sweeter version, use Salsa roja (red).
-Pork shoulder cuts into 2-inch cubes offer a more robust flavor; just raise LOW to 7-8 hours.
+For a smokier, a bit sweeter option, go with Salsa roja (red).
+Pork shoulder cubed into 2-inch pieces provides a stronger taste; just raise LOW to 7-8 hours.

 2) Slow-Cooker Potatoes And Chili

-Why choose this tonight: Putting potatoes in chili makes it a one bowl meal instead of a side dish situation.
-The potatoes will absorb the chili flavor better than rice would.
+The pitch for Slow-Cooker Potatoes And Chili: Adding potatoes into the chili makes it a one bowl meal instead of a side dish situation.
+The potatoes will take in the chili flavor better than rice would.

-In a skillet, brown one pound of ground beef, drain, and dump it into the slow cooker.
-Combine a chopped onion, 4 minced garlic cloves, 2 cans of diced tomatoes (14.5 ounces each), 1 can of drained kidney or pinto beans (15 ounces), 2 diced russet potatoes, 2 tablespoons of chili powder, 1 teaspoon of cumin, 1 teaspoon of smoked paprika, and 1 teaspoon of salt.
-Cook on LOW for 6-7 hours.
-The potatoes are done when they’re fork-tender and the chili has reduced down to a thick stew, not soupy.
-Add cheese.
+In a skillet, brown one pound of ground beef, then drain the grease and put the beef into the slow cooker.
+Add chopped onion, 4 minced garlic cloves, 2 cans of diced tomatoes (14.5 ounces each), 1 can of kidney or pinto beans (15 ounces) – drained, 2 diced russet potatoes, 2 tablespoons chili powder, 1 teaspoon cumin, 1 teaspoon smoked paprika, and 1 teaspoon salt.
+Set the cooker to LOW for 6-7 hours.
+The potatoes are done once fork-tender, and the chili should reduced to a thicker stew consistency (not a soup).
+Put in cheese.

-Change: White potatoes for sweet potatoes (sweeter, holds shape better).
-Turkey for beef reduces the fat content while maintaining a lot of flavor.
+Change: white potatoes to sweet potatoes (sweeter, holds shape better).
+Turkey for beef lowers fat content while keeping a lot of flavor.

 3) Lentil Stew

-In a large pot, combine 1.5 cups of either dried green or brown lentils (make sure to rinse them and pick out any pebbles), 1 diced onion, 3 minced garlic cloves, 2 chopped carrots, 2 chopped celery stalks, 6 cups of vegetable or chicken broth, 1 (14.5 ounce) can of diced tomatoes, 2 bay leaves, 1 teaspoon of cumin, and salt to your liking.
-Cook on LOW for 6-7 hours.
-The stew is finished once the lentils have softened but still hold their shape (not mushy) and the broth has thickened a bit from the starch.
-End with a squeeze of lemon and some chopped parsley; the brightness brings everything to life.
+In a big cooking pot, add a total of 1.5 cups of lentils (rinse them and remove any rocks; can be green or brown), 1 onion (diced), 3 cloves of garlic (minced), 2 carrots (diced), 2 stalks of celery (chopped), 6 cups of either vegetable or chicken broth, 1 can (14.5 oz) of diced tomatoes, 2 bay leaves, 1 tsp of cumin, and salt to your preference.
+Set it on LOW for 6-7 hours.
+The stew will be done once the lentils are soft but not mushy and the broth has a thick consistency from the starch.
+To finish, squeeze a lemon and add some chopped parsley; this brings everything to life.

-*Swap: Red lentils disintegrate more quickly and yield a softer, almost pureed stew; reduce the cook time to 4-5 hours.* For greens, add chopped kale or spinach in the last 20 minutes.
+*Swap: If you want a creamier stew, use red lentils, which break down faster.
+For those, shorten the cook time to 4-5 hours.* For greens, add chopped kale or spinach in the last 20 minutes.

 4) Honey Garlic Chicken